-Teachers and other school employees/volunteers who have reasonable suspicion that a student is being abused are mandated to report that information to the school's Primary Child ProtectionOfficer (Ms. Katrin Schild) or, if that is not possible before the close of day, to the other assigned Child ProtectionOfficer (Ms. Chanel McTaggart in accordance with Montessori School of Cayman's Reporting of Suspected Child Abuse/Neglect procedures.
+Teachers and other school employees/volunteers who have reasonable suspicion that a student is being abused are mandated to report that information to the school's Primary Child Protection Officer (Ms. Courtny Peddle) or, if that is not possible before the close of day, to the other assigned Child Protection Officer (Ms. Briana Bergstrom in accordance with Montessori School of Cayman's Reporting of Suspected Child Abuse/Neglect procedures.

 - In deciding whether or not to report an incident or situation of suspected abuse/neglect to the School Child Protection Officer, it is not required that the person making the report have proof that abuse/neglect has occurred.
 Any uncertainty in deciding to report suspicion shall be resolved in favour of the child and the report made immediately. - The employee or volunteer will report to the School Child Protection Officer what has been said by the student or what has been observed leading to the suspicion of child abuse/neglect, including the context of that information.
 There shall be no attempt by the school employee to question the child, as the role of investigation lies with Department of Children and Family Services (DCFS) and/or Family Support Unit (FSU) of Royal Cayman Islands Police Service (RCIPS).
 The child shall be protected from repeated disclosures. - If the child is injured, the employee/volunteer shall escort the student to seek appropriate medical attention and inform the School Child Protection Officer of the action. - The employee or volunteer referring the suspected case of child abuse/neglect must not contact the parents. - Given the sensitive nature of child abuse/neglect referrals, the employee or volunteer should not expect feedback following the referral to the School Child Protection Officer.
 Children Law, (2012 Revision) Part IIIA.32C provides protection to the notifier and requires that the receiver of notification of suspected child abuse (DCFS/FSU) shall not disclose the identity of the notifier to any other person other than in the instance of communicating to another person acting in the course of official duty.
-Only in cases when "the court is satisfied that the evidence is of critical importance in the proceedings and that failure to admit it would prejudice the proper administration of justice" will a notifier be called to provide evidence. - School leadership shall undertake to ensure that all employees and volunteers are provided with information and training that will enable them to carry out their duty to report suspected child abuse or neglect as well as training regarding identifying and responding appropriately to Child Protection issue
+Only in cases when the court is satisfied that the evidence is of critical importance in the proceedings and that failure to admit it would prejudice the proper administration of justice will a notifier be called to provide evidence.
+Should a member of staff have to attend court, support will be offered to them by the Head of School.
+This support includes accompanying the member of staff to court. - School leadership shall undertake to ensure that all employees and volunteers are provided with information and training that will enable them to carry out their duty to report suspected child abuse or neglect as well as training regarding identifying and responding appropriately to Child Protection issue